AI generated photograph of Lyrid meteor shower

 Micro Pink Moon

 The month begins with the Micro Pink Moon, a full moon that occurs on April 13.
-This event is named after the pink moss phlox, an early spring wildflower that blooms in North America accordig to Almanac.
-The term “Micro” refers to the moon’s position at its farthest point from Earth, known as apogee, making it appear smaller and less radiant compared to a supermoon.
+This event is named after the pink moss phlox, an early spring wildflower that blooms in North America, according to the farmer’s almanac.
+The term “micro” refers to the moon’s position at its farthest point from Earth, known as apogee, making it appear smaller and less radiant compared to a supermoon.
 Despite its name, the moon does not turn pink; it will still be a beautiful sight in the evening sky.

 Mercury at Greatest Elongation West